What happens when I take cocaine or crack?

 - Find out more about dealing with a drug comedown.

-Feeling depressed or anxious after taking cocaine
+Feeling depressed or anxious after taking coke

 If you have taken cocaine and are feeling anxious or depressed remember that these are normal side effects which should pass in time.